-The Company manages its liquidity risk through the mechanisms described above and as described in Capital Management Disclosures.
+The Company manages its liquidity risk through the mechanisms described above and as described in Note 24 of the 2014 annual consolidated financial statements.
 The Company has historically relied on issuances of shares to develop projects and to finance day-to-day operations and may do so again in the future.